IMMM-SFA/xu_etal_2022_sdata/README.md

 | id.grid.finer | The grid cell in the 450m x 450m grid system containing this building |
 | id.tract | The census tract GEOID containing this building |
 | geometry | Point of building centroid |

+Building height info is also available up request.

 - aggregated heat emission and energy data for the three spatial resolutions.
     - finer grid 450 x 450m